Zir0-93/zir0-93.github.io/_posts/2017-05-20-Rewayaat_elasticsearch.md

 ```
 Strawberry Cuppy Cakes

-// This would return all documents containing one or more of the terms "Strawberry", "Cuppy" or "Cakes".
 ```
+This would return all documents containing one or more of the terms "Strawberry", "Cuppy" or "Cakes".

 Or, more advanced users can take advantage of [Lucene's Query Parser Syntax](https://lucene.apache.org/core/2_9_4/queryparsersyntax.html) in order to gain deeper insights from the data:

 ```
 (title:"foo bar" AND body:"quick fox") OR title:fox

-// Search for either the phrase "foo bar" in the title field AND the phrase "quick fox" in the body field,
-or the word "fox" in the title field.
 ```
+This would search for either the phrase "foo bar" in the title field AND the phrase "quick fox" in the body field, or the word "fox" in the title field.

 ## Summary

-  Elastic Search provides many great tools right out of the box for creating a great full-text search engine.
-Other notable features I did not mention above include document highlighting, aggregations, and multi-lingual support for over 20 languages provided right out of the box.
+  Elastic Search provides many great tools right out of the box for creating a great full-text search engine. notable features I did not mention above include document highlighting, aggregations, and multi-lingual support for over 20 languages provided right out of the box.